MG2356/FruitAiBackened/README.md

 DELETE /faqs/<id> - Delete FAQ by ID (Requires authentication) POST /api/detect - Detect language of text
 POST /api/translate - Translate text

+To start the file with the help of command python app.py